 Hull York Medical School Bursary

-Students starting in 2018, including graduate entrants, registered either at the University of York or the University of Hull with a residual household income of £25,000 or less will receive the Hull York Medical School Bursary of £2,400 per year of study.
+Home and EU students starting in 2020, including graduate entrants and intercalating students, registered either at the University of York or the University of Hull with a residual household income of £25,000 or less will receive the Hull York Medical School Bursary of £2,400 per year of study.
 This is awarded as an accommodation discount, or a cash sum if you are not in university managed accommodation.

-Students receiving the bursary who are also eligible for the Realising Opportunities or Next Step York Progression bursaries will receive an additional £1,000, regardless of whether they register with the University of Hull or York.
+Students receiving the bursary who are also eligible for the Realising Opportunities or Next Step York Progression bursaries will receive an additional £1,000 in their first year of study, regardless of whether they register with the University of Hull or York.

 You don’t need to apply for the bursary.
 When you complete your student finance application tick the box giving your permission to share your information with the university.